+If a final entitlement MT 564 is sent (i.e. after the response deadline of elections) then it should include details of the actual stock and cash benefits.

+ADDB

+ADDB can be mentioned to notifiy an additional business process to a corporate action, for example :22F::ADDB//CAPA, which indicates that the message is preliminary advice of payment.

 Cancel versus Withdrawal.

-WITH (withdrawal) should be used in case the issuer has cancelled the event.
+WITH (withdrawal) should be used to void a previously sent message or in case the issuer has cancelled the event.
 This implies that the corporate event number (CORP) will not be re-used.

-CANC (cancel) is to be used when the sender wishes to cancel a notification he sent previously by mistake.
+CANC (cancel) is to be used when the sender wishes to cancel a corporate event previously announced by the account servicer or a previously sent Preliminary Advice of Payment message (:22F::ADDB//CAPA in sequence D).

-CS: This should be updated to reflect that CANC is used to cancel an entire event, not a specific message – except for CAPAs.